Klosmi/html-basics/CSS-Grid.md

 #### Positionings

   - __[Positioning Items by *grid line numbers*](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Line-based_Placement_with_CSS_Grid)__ *(= Line-based placement)* :
-  Lines are numbered according to the writing mode of the document - left to right or right to left.
+ (Remember: lines are numbered according to the writing mode of the document - left to right or right to left.)

-    (*Each line, starting from the start of the track and in the direction of the grid, is numbered incrementally starting from 1 (so 1, 2, 3, etc.).*

     We can use *line-based placement* to **control where element items sit on the grid**.

     ![](1_diagram_numbered_grid_lines.gif)